Contact us for more information.

 The cause of the disease is bacterial, even though, within the range of cases of periodontitis, it is also possible to find different associated causes depending on the specific situation, which on their own are not capable of causing periodontitis and are often not even recognised as periodontal symptoms but instead as independent inflammation conditions (bleeding gums, halitosis).

-At IMI Clinic, We are the only one in the world that use the innovative and non invasive PERIOBLAST™ protocol to cure periodontitis.
+At IMI Clinic, We are the only one in the world that use the innovative and non invasive PERIOBLAST™ protocol to treat periodontitis.
 Thanks to the systematic and combined use of the surgical microscope and laser in fact, it is often possible to treat periodontitis without resorting to surgery.
 The microscope allows us to treat the roots and avoid surgically opening of the gums, while laser makes it possible to eliminate pathogenic bacteria, also in areas that cannot be reached by pharmacological products.

 In order to maintain stability after treating the initial infection, we advise of ways to improve mechanical function i.e. by replacing missing teeth.If teeth have been extracted – not necessarily due to periodontitis – the implant-prosthetic rehabilitation is essential for optimal, stable and durable recovery and to ensure a positive outcome of the periodontal treatment.